raymlowe/649Lookup/README.md

 Postgres Database
 Using: https://node-postgres.com/
-See /sql for migration scripts / seeds
-*Important* You must seed the swimlanes

 # Installation
 Node.js is required to run this application, as well as a database (Postgres is assumed)